Связаться с нами

 Obsolete, and so on.

-From within Altium NEXUS, component management is streamlined through use of the Components panel and Manufacturer Part Search panel.
+From within Altium NEXUS, component management is streamlined through the use of the Components panel and Manufacturer Part Search panel.
 However, another interface to your Workspace is the Altium NEXUS Explorer panel.
 From this panel, you can perform many activities, including:

 The Explorer panel becomes your trusty right-hand, presenting a collection of features that can really enhance your productivity when working with the Workspace through Altium NEXUS.